rancher/rancher-docs/docs/getting-started/installation-and-upgrade/installation-requirements/port-requirements.md

 ### Ports for Harvester Clusters

-Refer to the [Harvester documentation](../../../integrations-in-rancher/harvester.md#port-requirements) for more information on Harvester port requirements.
+Refer [here](../../../integrations-in-rancher/harvester.md#port-requirements) for more information on Harvester port requirements.

 ### Ports for Rancher Launched Kubernetes Clusters using Node Pools